microsoft/live-share/docs/use/vscode.md

 3. **[Optional] Update hidden or excluded files**

     By default, Live Share hides from your guests any files and folders referenced in .gitignore files in your shared folders. *Hiding* a file prevents it from appearing in the guest's file tree. *Excluding* a file applies a stricter rule.
 Excluding a file will prevent Live Share from opening it for a guest in situations like **Go to Definition** or if you step into a file while debugging or being "followed."
-To hide or exclude files, you add add a .vsls.json file with appropriate settings to your project.
+To hide or exclude files, add a .vsls.json file with appropriate settings to your project.
 For more information, see [controlling file access and visibility](../reference/security.md#controlling-file-access-and-visibility).

 4. **Start a collaboration session**